 When the seeds become ready to harvest, the seed pouch will get dry and split itself for you to collect the seeds.
 Be careful to let these seeds get ripe first before you harvest.
 These seeds are very tiny and may get lost.

 So be careful when you are harvesting the seeds.
 You can put some paper or cloth underneath the seed pouch for easy recovery of seeds.
 You can also shake the seed pouch gently to collect the seeds.

 You should be ready to plant it as soon as you harvest the seeds as spider plant seeds don’t remain fertile for long.
 To plant the seed, get a potting mix and sow the seeds around half-inch deep.
 Put some water and keep it warm and moist.

 Germination of spider plant seed takes a couple of weeks.
-Be careful not to transfer the seeds to different pot till it has grown a little bit.
-Spider plant does not like much movements when it is germinating.
+Be careful not to transfer the seeds to a different pot till it has grown a little bit.
+Spider plant does not like many movements when it is germinating.

 Growing Spider Plant From Baby Spiders “Roots”

-The second method is to grow spider plant from baby spiders.
-These are the little stems which rise from the plant itself.
-These are the small roots which look like a baby spider.
+The second method is to grow spider plants from baby spiders.
+These are the little stems that rise from the plant itself.
+These are the small roots that look like a baby spider.

 These spider plant babies are exceptionally delicate, and you have to be very gentle when separating it from the spider plant stem.
 You have to make sure that you do not break the roots while separating it from the stem.
 Don’t try to pull it through its source as roots are very fragile, and it will break.